sarahob96/spaceman/README.md

   * The game can be played by the user an unlimited amount of times.
 The user is also given the option to replay the game when they finish the current one.

 - "As a returning user, I want there to be a new word to guess."
-  * A variety of 35+ words and the use of the imported random library to generate a random word, gives the user a chance to play the game with a new word to guess each time.
+  * A variety of 35+ words and the use of the imported random library to generate a random word, gives the user a chance to play the game with a new word to guess a large number of times.

 ### Manual testing